Andrettin/Wyrmsun/readme.txt

 * Miscellaneous
 - Improvements to gold gathering algorithm.
+- Fixed issue with the objectives being drawn at an incorrect height when a message was scrolling down.

 * Modding
 - Fixed bug with the mod screen which happened when no mods were present.

+* Quests
+- Instead of going directly to the next mission, quests now return the player to the quest screen for the last played quest's world.

 * Terrain
 - Fixed bug which caused trees to not regrow correctly.